boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 ~~~~
 {: #figure-QoS-5QI-unaware title="Slice to TN QoS Mapping (5QI-unaware Model)" artwork-align="center"}

-   When the IP traffic is handed over at the SDP from the attachment circuit to the provider network, the PE encapsulates the
+   When the IP traffic is handed over at the SDP from the AC to the provider network, the PE encapsulates the
    traffic into MPLS (if MPLS transport is used in the provider network), or
    IPv6 - optionally with some additional headers (if SRv6 transport is
    used in the provider network), and sends out the packets on the provider network transit